![]() |

 their sponsor kings and princes.

-Basholi paintings started from the time of Raja Kirpal who ruled in the northern
+The era of Basohli paintings started from the time of Raja Kirpal, who ruled in the northern

 Indian state in the late seventeenth century.